mwboiss/retention-project/README.md

 #### Report

 1) Create report ensuring well documented code and clear summary of findings as well as next steps to improve research

+#### Summary of Questions and Conclusions

+Question 1: Does the students class status (Freshman, Sophmore,etc..) vs the years since a student started affect retention?

+Question 1 Summary: Freshman by far have the lowest retention across the yrs.
+Juniors and Seniors have the highest.
+Further exploration could be done with enrollment type to see how first time students compare to transfer students.
+As well populations can be seperated by full time and part time status.

+Question 2: Does whether a student was enrolled between the retention semester affect retention?

+Question 2 Summary: If a student was not enrolled between the retention semester it seems to be the biggest indicator that they will not be retained.
+According to the Chi^2 test mid semester enrollment is not independent of retention.

+Question 3: Does a students term gpa affect retention?

+Question 3 Summary: Term gpa seems to be a decent predictor.
+Bottom 75 % of students in the not retained category had a term_gpa less than the bottom 50 % of those retained.
+Also note for later analysis hs_gpa does not change with a student over time but term_gpa does.

+Qestion 4: Does the students w_count affect retention?

+Question 4 Summary: 70 percent of students did not have a w_count in the base semester of the retention calculation, out of those students the retention rate was higher than the average.
+The 30 percent of students with at least one withdraw had a much lower retention rate of 55 percent.

+Question 5: Does a students full time or part time status affect retention?

+Question 5 Summary: It does look as though full time students are more likely to be retained.
+The chi^2 test does show that there is a statistically significant relationship between time_status and retention.